 You should start a travel blog because…

 …it will give you a way to remember your travels

 The first time I started a travel blog was when I went on my first solo trip that lasted about 3 months.
 In my last semester in college, I only had to take two classes online and my roommate hooked me up with flight benefits since he worked for JetBlue.
-I took off to Texas to visit some extended family, then went on to Boston, Lima and to several places in Brazil.
+I took off to Texas to visit some extended family, then went on to Boston, Lima, and to several places in Brazil.

 I decided to start a blog so my family and friends would know what I was up to and so I would have a place to save photos and memories.
 Now my travel blog focuses on honeymoons and couples travel and gives me a way to document the trips my wife and I take together.
-If you are looking to create a travel blog, you will have a place to remanence of all the great times you have had exploring.
+If you are looking to create a travel blog, you will have a place to reminisce about all the great times you have had exploring.

-I usually brought sketchbooks and journals with me.
+I usually bring sketchbooks and journals with me.
 As I was sketching the Alps in Innsbruck from our room on one snowy morning, my now 93-year-old grandmother confided to me on our last trip together (at a sprightly 84):

-Always write down and photograph all of your adventures, once you reach my age they have all faded away and nothing will ever bring them back.””
+Always write down and photograph all of your adventures, once you reach my age they have all faded away and nothing will ever bring them back.”

 Rosie Pringle – Wondrous Paths

 In years to come, you’ll have a wonderful diary of your adventures.
 I started blogging some 6 years or so ago, but I wish I had started sooner.
 I can barely remember the two fabulous trips I did to India when I was young.
 Now my blog is a wonderful reminder of my adventures from watching grizzly bears in the Great Bear Rainforest to discovering Game of Thrones locations in Northern Ireland.
 I love looking back on my travel memories as much as I love sharing new ones.